pixnet/2018-pixnet-hackathon/demos/ekko/README.md

 ## Requirements

-0. This demo were only tested on Raspberry Pi 3 Model B+ (armv7l from `uname -a`), if you use RPI with older version, some configs/implementations may not be functional.
+0. This demo were only tested on Raspberry Pi 3 Model B+ (armv7l from `uname -a`), if you use RPI with older version, some configs/implementations may not work functionally.

 1. Download the [customized image](https://github.com/google/aiyprojects-raspbian/releases) for `AIY Kit`, and follow install guide from [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).